zhaggenhong/hilojack.github.io/_posts/git-log.md

 	git log banch1 branch2 #show commits that both in branch1 and branch2
-	git log ^banch1 branch2 #show commits that are not in branch1 but in branch2 git log banch1 ^branch2 #show commits that are not in branch2 but in branch1 git log banch1..branch2 #show commits that are not in branch2 but in branch1
+	git log ^banch1 branch2 #show commits that are not in branch1 but in branch2 git log banch1 ^branch2 #show commits that are not in branch2 but in branch1 git log banch1 branch2 ^branch3 #show commits that are not in branch3 but in branch1 or branch2
+	git log banch1..branch2 #show commits that are not in branch2 but in branch1

 Remember that your clone of the repository will update its state of any remote branches only by doing git fetch.
 You can't connect directly to the server to check the log there, what you do is download the state of the server with git fetch and then locally see the log of the remote branches.